Q. What is the average age of students at OHC?

 Q. Do you also have classes for complete beginners?

 A. If you are a complete beginner we may not have a suitable class for you.
 Please contact us to find out if we do.

 Q. Do I need to have a certain level of English to take any of your courses?
 If so, which ones?

-A. If you would like to take one of our specialised English courses, you must have a level of English of at the appropriate level.
-These are: Cambridge Examination courses - Upper-Intermediate or higher; IELTS - Intermediate or higher, English for Business Success - Intermediate or higher; Conversation & Pronunciation - Pre-Intermediate or higher.
+A. If you would like to take one of our specialised English courses, you must have an appropriate level of English to benefit from the course - For IELTS, your level should be Intermediate (CEFR B1) or higher.

 Q. Can I take an English course for one week only?

 A. Yes you can, please call/email us to discuss timetables.

 Q. Can I take more than one English course?
 If so, how can I apply and will I get a letter of acceptance for each course?

 A. You can apply for more than one English course.
 However, it is not possible to apply for more than one course at the same time using our online booking form.
 Therefore, you should either make separate applications online or, alternatively, apply for both courses using our application form.

 Q. Will I get a certificate at the end of my course?
 Is there an exam?